makeabilitylab/physcomp/advancedio/oled.md

 Thus, to turn "on" the LED at pixel `(18, 6)` using [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview), we would write: `drawPixel(18, 6, SSD1306_WHITE)`.
 For black-and-white displays, the last argument can be either `SSD1306_WHITE` to draw a white pixel or `SSD1306_BLACK` to draw a black pixel (these constants are defined in [Adafruit_SSD1306.h](https://github.com/adafruit/Adafruit_SSD1306/blob/master/Adafruit_SSD1306.h)).
 For color displays, you can instead pass in a unsigned 16-bit value representing RGB colors (see [docs](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units)).

+### Drawing subsystem

+Below, we describe how to draw shapes, text, and bitmaps.

+TODO: EXPLAIN WHEN TO CALL DISPLAY, ETC.

 ### Drawing shapes

+The Adafruit GFX library current supports drawing lines, rectangles, circles, rounded rectangles, and triangles.
+For all shapes, you can draw an outlined version (*e.g.,* `drawRect`) or a filled version (*e.g.,* `fillRect`).

 | Shape and API call | Output |
 |-------|:--------:|